linpengcheng/PurefunctionPipelineDataflow/README.md

     - Finally, I think it would be better if `Flink Stateful Functions` adhered to the `Warehouse/Workshop Model` more strictly.

     - [Related discussions on clojureverse](https://clojureverse.org/t/fire-and-forget-the-unification-of-single-threaded-multi-threaded-and-asynchronous-programming-technology/6032)

+##### The unification of Microservice and Intelligent-thread

+Reference: [The unification of `single-threaded`, `multi-threaded`, `asynchronous` and `distributed`](#The-unification-of-single-threaded-and-multi-threaded-and-asynchronous-and-distributed), Every Intelligent-thread is a microservice.

+  - Product: Standardized data

+  - Warehouse: data management

+  - Workshop: Intelligent-thread,  Microservice

 #### The unification with Information System Integration Model